Skip to the main content

 Suppliers must:

-• Communicate with the prescribing practitioner to confirm the order and recommend necessary changes, refinements, or more evaluations to the prescribed equipment, items, or services
+• Communicate with the prescribing practitioner to confirm the order and recommend any necessary changes, refinements, or additional evaluations to the prescribed equipment, items, or services

-• Review the patient’s record as appropriate and work with the prescribing practitioner to include important information about the patient’s conditions affecting DMEPOS and related services, or to the actual equipment, items, and services
+• Review the patient’s record as appropriate and work with the prescribing practitioner to include important information about the patient’s conditions affecting the DMEPOS and related services

-• Keep the prescribing practitioner’s unaltered DMEPOS prescription and important documentation in the patient’s record
+• Keep the prescribing practitioner’s unaltered DMEPOS order/prescription and important documentation in the patient’s record

 The patient’s record must support medical necessity, including: